PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 - `{year}` - year of the dataset file in YYYY format
 - `{month}` - month of the dataset file in MM format

-For example, to download the dataset file for march 2024, you can use the following URL:
+For example, to download the dataset file for March 2024, you can use the following URL:
 - [https://storage.yandexcloud.net/dartt0n/ibd/green_tripdata_2024-03.parquet](https://storage.yandexcloud.net/dartt0n/ibd/green_tripdata_2024-03.parquet)

 ## Download Script